- Navigating the City

 The City of Lansing picks up trash, recycling and yard waste Monday-Thursday.
 Trash and yard waste are picked up weekly.
 Recycling is picked up every other week.
 To find out what your collection day is, click here: http://www.lansingmi.gov/CARTScheduleMap

-I forgot to pay my trash bill and the City took my Blue Billy trash cart.
-How do I restart service?
+I forgot to pay my trash bill and the City took my Blue Trash cart.
+How do I restart my service?